mtrimoska/PCS/README.md

 ```

 ### Setting the value of the __DATA_SIZE_IN_BITS__ constant for optimal memory use
-This constant is set in the ```pcs_vect_bin.h``` file and should be equal to the maximum number of bits you need to store your data in the structure.
+The PRTL structure stores all relevant data for one entry in one byte-vector.
+Since byte-vectors are statically allocated, we use a constant __DATA_SIZE_IN_BITS__ to define the size of byte-vectors.
+For optimal memory use, this constant should be set to the minimum required for a specific attack.
+The constant is set in the ```pcs_vect_bin.h``` file and should be equal to the maximum number of bits you need to store your data in the structure, which can be calculated as per the parameters used for your attack.
 For example, for the PCS we store the x-coordinate of the distinguished point and a coefficient 'a'.
 Don't forget to subtract the trailling zero bits and the used prefix (which is equal to l).
-If we solve on a f-bit curve and we use level l and d trailling zero bits, the number of bits we need is : f - d - l (for the x-coordinate) + f (for the a coefficient).
-All this makes more sense in the [paper](https://eprint.iacr.org/2017/581.pdf).
+If we solve on an f-bit curve and we use level l and d trailling zero bits, the number of bits we need is : f - d - l (for the x-coordinate) + f (for the a coefficient).
+There is also a __DATA_SIZE_IN_BYTES__ constant that is calculated as \ceil{__DATA_SIZE_IN_BITS__/8}.
+Depending on the compilator, you may need to set this constant manually as well.

 ### Experimental results
 The data from the experimental results is written in the ```results``` directory.
 A line in one of the ```*.all``` files corresponds to one run and states the configuration options used followed by the specific measurement.
 For example, a line in the ```time.all``` file has the form